eweitz/ideogram/examples/r/README.md

 # Ideogram in R

-You can find an example of integrating Ideogram with R in[wangtulao/ideogRam](https://github.com/wangtulao/ideogRam), by Freeman S. Wang.
+You can find an example of integrating Ideogram with R in [wangtulao/ideogRam](https://github.com/wangtulao/ideogRam), by Freeman S. Wang.